marcus-grant/notes/machine-learning.md

 [Reinforcement learning][-rl] is a type of **unsupervised learning** algorithm.
 Reinforcement learning focuses on optimizing the path to a desired solution.

+## Neural Network

+[Neural Networks][-nn] are a type of **supervised learning** algorithm that is used across the data engineering and science fields.
+Inspired by biological neurons and complex pathways between neurons in the brain, neural networks are incredibly receptive to errors in the training data.
+Typically,
+neural networks are made out of a dense web of interconnected neurons in which each neuron takes a set of values (real-world inputs) and outputs a decision.

+## K-Means Clustering

+[K-Means Clustering][-kmean] is a method of [vector][-matrix] quantization, originally from signal processing, that aims to partition $n$ observations into
+$k$ clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
+Clustering is a method of **unsupervised learning** and a common technique for [statistical][-stats] data analysis used in many fields.

 ## References

 ### Web Links